Warm Home Discount Scheme 2021/22: Apply Now

 The application process for the Warm Home Discount depends on which group you qualify for.
 Read on to find out how to apply for the Warm Home Discount if you are part of the core group or the broader group.

-If your energy supplier is participating in the Warm Home Discount scheme and you are a member of the core group, you should automatically receive a letter from the Department of Work and Pensions (DWP) informing you whether you will receive the discount automatically or have to apply for it instead.
+If your energy supplier is participating in the Warm Home Discount scheme and you are a member of the core group, you should automatically receive a letter from the Department of Work and Pensions (DWP) between October and December 2021 informing you how to get the discount.

 In most cases you will receive the Warm Home Discount automatically, without any further action needed on your part.
 However, if you haven’t received yours and you believe that you’re eligible, you should check the following information on your initial letter to see if there has been an error: